Xeljanz Side Effects

 - 45 cases of death in patients who received tofacitinib 10 mg twice daily compared to 25 cases in patients who received TNF blockers

-Infections are some of the more serious risks of Xeljanz, and the risk of infection could increase in patients who take the drug in combination with other immunosuppressants such as methotrexate or corticosteroids.
+Infections are some of the more serious risks of Xeljanz, and the risk of infection could increase in patients who take the drug in combination with other immunosuppressants (medications that suppress the immune system) such as methotrexate or corticosteroids.

 In clinical trials, researchers reported more serious infections in patients who took the drug versus a placebo.
-Clinical trial participants suffered from infections including pneumonia, cellulitis and urinary tract infections.
+Most common infections included pneumonia, cellulitis and urinary tract infections.
 In general, people who took higher doses had a higher risk of developing an infection.

-Because tofacitinib affects the immune system, it may increase the risk of certain cancers.
-Pfizer lists these as malignancies in its safety data and includes this information in the black box warning.
+Because Xeljanz affects the immune system, it may increase the risk of certain cancers including lymphoma.

 Taking higher doses of the drug increases the risk.
 People who have had cancer in the past should consider the risks and benefits of taking the medication.

-About 3 percent of 2,300 patients who took the drug during studies suffered malignancies.
+About 3 percent of 2,300 rheumatoid arthritis patients who took the drug during studies suffered malignancies.
 None of the people who took a placebo reported cancers or lymphomas.
+Cases of cancer have also been seen in patients taking Xeljanz for psoriatic arthritis and ulcerative colitis.

-The most commonly reported cancers were lymphoma and non-melanoma skin cancer.
-Other types of cancer reported include lung cancer, breast cancer, melanoma, prostate cancer and pancreatic cancer.
+Types of cancer reported include lymphoma, non-melanoma skin cancers, lung cancer, breast cancer, melanoma skin cancer, prostate cancer and pancreatic cancer.

-Kidney transplant patients who took Xeljanz with immunosuppressive medications suffered Epstein Barr Virus-associated post-transplant lymphoproliferative disorder, which is a rare disorder than can lead to enlargement of organ tissue or lymphoma.
-Specifically, the patients took Xeljanz with basiliximab, high-dose corticosteroids, and mycophenolic acid products.
+Some kidney transplant patients who took Xeljanz with immunosuppressive medications suffered Epstein Barr Virus-associated post-transplant lymphoproliferative disorder, which is a rare disorder than can lead to enlargement of organ tissue or lymphoma.
+Specifically, the patients took Xeljanz with the medications basiliximab, high-dose corticosteroids, and mycophenolic acid products.

 Shingles, GI Perforations and Abnormal Lab Tests

-In Phase 1, 2, 3, and long-term extension studies with 2,300 patients, 11 percent of patients got herpes zoster.
-In Phase 3 studies, there were 143 cases.
-Eleven were serious and required hospitalization or intravenous antibiotic therapy.
+In Phase 1, 2, 3, and long-term extension studies with 2,300 rheumatoid arthritis patients, 11 percent of patients got herpes zoster.
+In Phase 3 rheumatoid arthritis studies, there were 143 cases.
+Eleven were serious and required hospitalization or intravenous therapy.

-While rare, some patients in clinical trials who took Xeljanz suffered gastrointestinal perforations.
-In long-term studies of 1,525 patients, three people suffered gastrointestinal perforations.
+While rare, some patients in clinical trials who took Xeljanz suffered gastrointestinal perforations (tears in the digestive tract).
+In long-term studies of 1,525 patients with rheumatoid arthritis, three people suffered gastrointestinal perforations.

 The problems occurred more in people who took Xeljanz with methotrexate, non-steroidal anti-inflammatory drugs or corticosteroids.
 Researchers aren’t sure if JAK inhibitors played a role in the perforations.